 Encouraging and rewarding ideas

 Our company has a long tradition of rewarding ideas.
-In 1853, we were the first industrial company in the world to contractually stipulate bonuses for successful employee suggestions for improvement, and approximately 60 years ago we laid out bylaws stipulating principles and rules for our ideation efforts.
-Our idea management program seeks to inspire our employees to think creatively and encourage them to contribute to the continuous improvement of our procedures and processes.
-We reward all ideas that are successfully implemented by offering employees a bonus based on how much the suggestion enhances our processes or cuts down our costs.
+In 1853, we became the first industrial company in the world to contractually stipulate bonuses for successful employee implemented suggestions for improvement, and approximately 60 years ago we laid out company agreements stipulating principles and rules for our ideation efforts.
+Our idea management program seeks to inspire our employees to think creatively and encourage them to contribute to the continuous improvement of our company procedures and processes.

 Keeping employees informed and encouraging dialogue

-We keep our employees up to date and encourage exchange through a number of formats tailored to specific target groups.
-Examples include our international intranet EVA or our international employee magazine “pro”, which is published in seven languages and is available in a digital format as well as an app.
-Since the end of 2018, the magazine has also been featuring podcasts on important company topics. “pro” has a readership covering more than 90% of our approximately 57,000 employees worldwide in their local language.
-Several subsidiaries also publish local editions, for example in Germany, Korea, Mexico, and Russia.
-Newsletters issued by individual business sectors also help keep employees informed.
+We keep our employees throughout the Group up-to-date and encourage exchange through a number of formats tailored to specific target groups.
+Examples include our intranet or our international employee magazine “pro”, which is published in seven languages and is available in a digital format as well as an app.
+The magazine also offers podcasts on important company topics. “pro” has a readership covering more than 90% of our approximately 58,000 employees worldwide in their local language.
+There are also local editions in some countries.

 EVA is our global intranet, which is also accessible without PC access via mobile devices.
 Receiving approximately 2 million visits per month, EVA provides relevant information and materials, organized by business sector, function and strategic topic.
 A software enables the automatic translation of news articles into 22 languages, making it easier for the people who work for us to communicate worldwide.